 is injective (resp. bijective). \end{definition}

-\begin{proposition}[{\rm c.f.} \cite{LocPresentable} p.53, Proposition 1.69] Let $\mathcal{C}$ be a locally presentable pointed category and $C$ an object of $\mathcal{C}$.
-Then the following conditions are equivalent: \begin{enumerate}[(1)] \item The object $C$ is finitely generated. \item For any filtered inductive system $\{M_\alpha\}$ of objects of $\mathcal{C} $, all of whose transition morphisms are monomorphisms, the induced map
+\begin{proposition}[{\rm c.f.} \cite{LocPresentable} p.53, Proposition 1.69] Let $\mathcal{C}$ be a locally presentable pointed category, and let $C$ be an object of $\mathcal{C}$.
+Then the following conditions are equivalent: \begin{enumerate}[(1)] \item The object $C$ is finitely generated. \item For any filtered inductive system $\{M_\alpha\}$ in $\mathcal{C}$ whose transition morphisms are monomorphisms, the induced map

-is bijective. \item There is an epimorphism $p:F \to C$ from a finitely presented object $F$. \end{enumerate} \end{proposition} \begin{proof} We assume that the $C$ is finitely generated and proves the condition (2).
-Given an inductive system $\{M_\alpha \}$ with monic transition morphisms, $Q_\alpha$ denotes the cokernel of the canonical morphism $M_\alpha \to \varinjlim M_\alpha$ for each $\alpha$.
-Then the filtered colimit of $\{ Q_\alpha\}$ is zero.
+is bijective. \item There is an epimorphism $p:F \to C$ from a finitely presented object $F$. \end{enumerate} \end{proposition} \begin{proof} Assume that $C$ is finitely generated.
+We prove condition~(2).
+Given a filtered inductive system $\{M_\alpha\}$ with monic transition morphisms, let $Q_\alpha$ denote the cokernel of the canonical morphism $M_\alpha \to \varinjlim M_\alpha$ for each $\alpha$.
+Then the filtered colimit of $\{Q_\alpha\}$ is zero.
 Since $C$ is finitely generated, the induced map